lochnessdragon/Mouse/README.md

 # Planned Features
+These are the currently planned features for v1.0.
+New features for v1.0 may be requested at this time.

 1. Better blocks for the End portals.
 2. Update End crystal texture
 3. Compass points towards waypoints(beds or x, z coordinates)